-To put it simply, HIPAA compliance means that an organization has met all the requirements of the regulation as regulated by the US Department of Health and Human Services.
-To help you understand the core concepts of compliance, we have created this resource to guide you along your path to compliance.
+HIPAA compliance, to put it simply, means that an organization meets all the requirements of the law as regulated by the US Department of Health and Human Services.
+In order to understand the core concepts of compliance, we have created this guide to assist you along your path to compliance.

-HIPAA was signed into law in 1996 with the original intention of helping more Americans gain health insurance coverage and to ensure that employees would not lose their health insurance if they changed jobs.
-The act also allowed the Department of Health and Human Services (HHS) to set standards for the safeguarding of Protected Health Information (PHI), standards which were later defined and expanded via the passage of the HIPAA Privacy Rule, Security Rule, HITECH Act, and other expansions of the original HIPAA law.
+HIPAA (Health Insurance Portability and Accountability Act) was signed into law in 1996.
+The original intention of the law was to help more Americans gain health insurance coverage and to ensure that employees would not lose their health insurance if they changed jobs.
+The act also allowed the Department of Health and Human Services (HHS) to set standards for the safeguarding of Protected Health Information (PHI), standards which were later defined and expanded via the passage of the HIPAA Privacy Rule, Security Rule, HITECH (Health Information Technology for Economic and Clinical Health) Act, as well as other expansions of the original HIPAA law.

-HIPAA regulations are very complex with far-reaching consequences, but the act can also be very confusing because it does not provide clear standards for how to achieve compliance.
-HIPAA Compliance can be thought of as a moving target, with different standards for different organizations based upon the available resources to secure and safeguard protected health information.
+HIPAA regulations are quite complex with far-reaching consequences, but the act can also be very confusing because it does not provide clear directions for how to achieve compliance.
+HIPAA Compliance can be thought of as a moving target, with different requirements for different organizations based upon the available resources to secure and safeguard protected health information.

 What is Protected Health Information?